AASL announces 2016 Best Websites for Teaching & Learning

 American Association of School Librarians (AASL)

-CHICAGO – The American Association of School Librarians (AASL) announced its 2015 Best Websites for Teaching & Learning at the American Library Association (ALA) Annual Conference in San Francisco.
-The annual list honors 25 Internet sites that provide enhanced learning and curriculum development for school librarians and their teacher collaborators.
-Now in its seventh year, with 175 recognized sites, the list is considered the "best of the best" by AASL.
+CHICAGO – The American Association of School Librarians (AASL) announced its 2016 Best Websites for Teaching & Learning at the American Library Association (ALA) Annual Conference in Orlando.
+The annual list honors 25 websites that provide enhanced learning and curriculum development for school librarians and their teacher collaborators.
+Now in its eighth year, with 200 recognized sites, the list is considered the "best of the best" by AASL.

 Sites named as Best Websites for Teaching & Learning foster the qualities of innovation, creativity, active participation and collaboration.
 They offer tools and resources in the categories of media sharing, digital storytelling, managing and organizing, social networking and communications, curriculum collaboration and content resources.